-“Spaghetti aglio e olio” literally translates to “spaghetti with garlic and oil.”
+“Tagliatelle aglio e olio” literally translates to “tagliatelle with garlic and oil.”
 A simple recipe stashed up every Italian’s sleeve, this dish is a perfect go-to when your fridge is empty!
 Each family adds their own unique “touch” like chopped capers, strips of sardines, or a simple vegetable (broccoli is often a favourite).
 I’m adding crisped breadcrumbs for some crunch, along with a dash of truffle oil for dinner-party-worthy sophistication.
 I used Queen Street Bakery’s White Bean & Grape Skin Sliced Loaf for the breadcrumbs because of its lovely texture and mildly sweet taste.
 Feel free to use your favourite gluten-free pasta in this dish.
 For a fun and healthy twist, you can substitute gluten-free pasta for spaghetti squash by preparing the squash in the oven and then fluffing up the strands.
 Even the pickiest dinner guest will applaud your efforts!

-Spaghetti Aglio e Olio with Truffled QSB Bread Crumbs
+Tagliatelle Aglio e Olio with Truffled QSB Bread Crumbs

 - 2 tablespoons Truffle Oil, divided